evansalter/evansalter.github.io/src/components/blog/posts/ghpages-spa.md

-Single-Page Apps are all the rage right now.
+Single-Page Apps (SPAs) are all the rage right now.
 They make it extremely easy to build feature-rich, highly performant web applications.
-So you go ahead and build yourself a SPA, but you run into a problem.
+So you go ahead and build yourself a SPA, but one question remains.
 Where do you host it?

-In the past, I have tackled this in a number of ways.
+This article is separated into two parts.
+First, an outline of the different SPA hosting methods I have used, along with their pros and cons.
+Second, my experience with hosting an SPA on GitHub Pages, including any trouble I have had.
+I hope to help the readers make an informed decision regarding where to host their app, and if they do choose to use any of the methods I talk about, learn from my mistakes.

+If you wish to focus on GitHub Pages, and skip the other methods, you can jump to section 4: GitHub Pages.

 #### 1. Google App Engine

 I didn't really get into web development until I started my current job.
 Yes, I knew some HTML and CSS, and I had taken a university web dev class.
-However, I wasn't all that interested until I started using those skills in the workforce.
+However, I wasn't all that interested until I started using those skills in the workplace.

 At my job, all of our core applications are built using App Engine.
-We use the Python version, with Jinja2 as our templating language, and plain ol' Javascript for frontend code.
+We use the Python version, with Jinja2 as our templating language, and Knockout.js for frontend code.
 After a while I began to feel very comfortable developing in App Engine.
 It was familiar, and I had gotten to the point where I could throw together a new application relatively quickly and easily.

 Now, back to SPAs.
 In the summer of 2016, I started working on [Roll Up Tracker](https://www.rolluptracker.com/).
 Roll Up Tracker is an Angular2 web-app that allows you to track your wins and losses during the Roll Up The Rim To Win season at Tim Hortons.
 Naturally, when I started the project I decided to host it on App Engine.
 It might seem a bit odd to have to bootstrap an entire App Engine project just to serve some HTML and Javascript.
 However, I justify it by the fact that the backend was written in Python, using Google Cloud Datastore as the database.
 It made sense to keep the frontend hosted alongside that.